Wetlands experience droughts

 Alarm in green Europe

 Drought has affected a large part of the European continent during July and August, after one of the winters and springs with the most significant lack of rainfall on record.
-According to the report by the European Drought Observatory (EDO), 47% of the territory was in this situation during the last ten days of July, and 17% was at a high-risk level.
+According to the report Drought in Europe by the European Drought Observatory (EDO), 47% of the territory was in this situation during the last ten days of July, and 17% was at a high-risk level.
 The European Commission described the situation as "critical" and called on the governments of the affected countries to adopt "extraordinary measures" for water and energy management.

 The report details how areas with usually cooler and wetter climates such as the Scandinavian Peninsula, Germany, Poland, Ukraine, Slovakia, Hungary, Romania, and Moldova, have received significantly less rainfall than average and how the moisture levels in their soils have dropped considerably.
 These areas stand out for their green landscapes, with flora, fauna, and a population very little accustomed to heat waves and droughts.
 Hence, their environmental and psychological impact is greater.